Step-by-step buying guide

 Tips on how to find a solicitor

 Seeking advice from friends is a good place to start.
-Otherwise you can contact Auckland District Law Society or the New Zealand Law Society.
+Otherwise, you can contact the Auckland District Law Society or the New Zealand Law Society.

 4. House hunting

-You can download our free app from the App Store or Google Play to search for properties near you or search on our website - we have thousands of properties for sale, with hundreds of new listings every month.
+You can visit our website or download our free app from the App Store or Google Play to search for properties near you - we have thousands of properties for sale, with hundreds of new listings every month.

 Top house hunting tips